CBC Music: Reception

-There was a vocal, negative response to these changes from a variety of sources connected with the classical community, ranging from Facebook to blogs to newspaper columnists.
+There was a vocal, negative response to these changes from a variety of sources connected with the community ranging from Facebook to blogs to newspaper columnists.
 National protests were also held at CBC facilities across the country.
 However, the move drew support from other corners of the cultural community, noting in many cases the low ratings of the existing service.
 Among the supporters were several critically acclaimed artists who would benefit from the changes.

 While critics, particularly Globe and Mail columnist Russell Smith, raised the spectre of the network airing mainstream pop artists such as Nelly Furtado and The Black Eyed Peas, the network's popular music component consists almost exclusively of artists who would be classified as adult album alternative, folk, world music or singer-songwriter pop – and very few of whom receive any airplay whatsoever on commercial radio.
 For instance, on one representative day in 2009, Radio 2 Mornings "pop" playlist included Feist, John Mayer, Blue Rodeo, Sloan, Neil Young, Whiskeytown, Spirit of the West, Sharon Jones & The Dap-Kings, Joni Mitchell, Matthew Barber, Eleni Mandell, Skydiggers, Billy Bragg, Jeremy Fisher, Jim Bryson, The Be Good Tanyas, The Duhks, Sarah Slean, Stephen Fearing, Melissa McClelland, Cowboy Junkies, Howie Beck and the Band.

-Critics also noted that classical music programming would be reduced from 12 hours per day to only 5 hours during daytime working office hours.

 On May 2, 2008, the president of the CBC and the director of programming attended a meeting of the Parliamentary Standing Committee for Canadian Heritage.
 There appeared to be opposition to the movement away from classical music on Radio 2 from MPs of all three main parties represented on the committee.
 Committee members Bill Siksay and Ed Fast were particularly opposed to the programming changes.
 The committee voted unanimously to hold further hearings specifically on the CBC Radio 2 changes in September 2008.

 Despite the controversy, the format change was successful for the network, which maintained a consistent overall audience while lowering the average age of its listenership from 65 to 52 in January 2010.